-TT-WOODWORK 12: FURNITURE & CABINETRY
+TE-WOODWORK 12B: FURNITURE & CABINETRY

-Prerequisite: Woodwork 12
+Prerequisite: Woodwork 12 & teacher approval

-- An advanced wood manufacturing course. - A logical extension of woodwork 12; allows students to further hone their skills in cabinet and furniture making and gives a good base from which a student may go into postsecondary trades. - Projects should be reasonably difficult, i.e. dining room table, large dresser, buffet and hutch, computer desk, etc. - Graded on well-established criteria of craftsmanship. - Cost of materials is the responsibility of the student.
+- An advanced wood manufacturing course that builds on the skills and knowledge learned in previous Woodwork courses. - Allows students to hone their skills in cabinet and furniture design and production - Gives a good base from which a student may go into post-secondary trades. - Projects are self-directed and should be reasonably difficult, eg. dining room table, large dresser, buffet and hutch, computer desk, etc. - Graded on well-established criteria of craftsmanship. - Course work is largely self-directed, so students must be self-motivated in order to succeed.

+Cost of materials is the responsibility of the student, and will vary by project.